-The City adopted the California Codes and may amend the California Codes based on findings of local climatic, geological, and topographical conditions to meet the City's specific needs.
+Should the California Codes not be adopted by the City, they will become effective January 1, 2011.
+If the City adopts the California Codes it can then amend the California Codes based on findings of local climatic, geological, and topographical conditions to meet the City's specific needs including same in the City Municipal Code.
 However, the City cannot amend the California Codes until it has first approved a resolution that makes findings regarding the local conditions that necessitate the amendments.

-The City Council should: (1) approve resolution No. 08-XXX making findings regarding local conditions, and (2) introduce for first reading Ordinance No. XXX amending the California Codes.
+The City Council should: (1) introduce for first reading Ordinance No. XXX adopting by reference the California Codes, (2) approve Resolution No. XXX making findings regarding local conditions, and (3) introduce for first reading Ordinance No. XXX amending the California Codes.